 What are the stomach staples?

-The staples are titanium and allow for an MRI and to bypass airport security.
+The staples are titanium, allowing for an MRI and bypassing airport security.

 Do surgeons remove the staples?

 No. After surgery, the three rows of titanium staples will remain in the stomach.
 The stomach will heal (just like other areas of the body) and will form a solid stomach barrier.

 How much pain should I be in after surgery?

 The first 24 hours, you will feel gas pains in your shoulder and chest areas and pain in the incision areas, which can be uncomfortable, although remember, the sooner you become mobile and walk, the gas will dissipate better.
 You may also feel stinging around your incisions.
 Pain medication will be given as needed, but we can’t eliminate all discomfort.
 Your tummy is going to feel bruised and sore.

 What type of pain should I expect is normal?